wacncontent/CustomizeTool/output/articles/storsimple/storsimple-configure-web-proxy.md

 	![Configure Web Proxy On StorSimple Device4](./media/storsimple-configure-web-proxy/IC751832.png)

-## View web proxy settings in the Management Portal
+## View web proxy settings in the Azure Management Portal

 The web proxy settings are configured through the Windows PowerShell interface and cannot be changed from within the Management Portal.
 You can, however, view these configured settings in the Management Portal.
 Perform the following steps to view web proxy.